 - Ensure the vision, ethos and strategic direction of the school is clear and is being achieved

-- Work with the headteacher to continually improve the performance of the Academy, its staff and its pupils
+- Work with the headteacher to continually improve the performance of the School, its staff and its pupils

 - Oversee the financial management of the academy to make sure money is spent in the best way

 There are a wide range of activities we take part in to help us with these responsibilities.
-In addition to participating in regular committee meetings, we visit classrooms, liaise with different faculties and meet with staff, students and parents/carers.
-We are also often present when the Academy is holding events for students or parents/carers.
+In addition to participating in regular committee meetings, we visit classrooms, liaise with different faculties and meet with staff, pupils and parents/carers.
+We are also often present when the School is holding events for pupils or parents/carers.